 Start your March Madness Bracket Predictions with the Final Four.
 Going back to 1997 when the last of the six major college basketball conferences was born (the Big 12), 90% of all Final Four teams were from one of these six conferences.
 The "Power Six" as I call it consists of the ACC, Big East, Big 10, Big 12, Pac 10, and the SEC.

 Two of the teams "other conference" teams that made it to the Final Four since 1997 (Marquette in 2003 and Louisville in 2005) are now part of the Power Six Conferences.

 The average total of all the seeds in the Final Four is 11.
 That means when you total up the seed of each Final Four participant, your total should probably be very close to 11.
-There is an average of 1.7 number 1 seeds that make the Final Four each year.
-A number 1 seed will win the tournament a little less than half the time.
-Either a number 2 or number 3 seed will win it 30-40% of the time.
+There is an average of 1.7 No. 1 seeds that make the Final Four each year.
+A No. 1 seed will win the tournament a little less than half the time.
+Either a No. 2 or No. 3 seed will win it 30-40% of the time.
 Now onto the individual seed match-ups, and where the upsets are likely to occur...

 Rob R., Chicago, IL

 Bracketology by the Numbers

 Everyone knows that the tournament starts with 64 teams (after play-in games), but few people have probably done the math to figure out how many possible brackets could be created without duplication.
 I have done such math work (as I am sure you are interested) and found this number (based on 64 teams) to be 9,223,372,036,775,808 possible brackets.
 Below I try to provide some information to narrow down to fewer choices to help you select the best possible bracket to win your pool.

 Matchups #1 vs. #16 and #2 vs. #15: How bold do you want to be?